 You will likely get anywhere from a dozen to two dozen letters/pamphlets from DUI defense attorneys sent to your home via jail mail.
 All these attorneys are turds.
 They didn't give two shits about you before your arrest and now they are sending you unsolicited mail into the sanctity of your own home?!
 What if you wanted to keep the arrest from your family members and or roommate(s)?

 Defending oneself is not the best option when facing a DUI charge.
 DUI's to the untrained seem to be a very easy area of the law to defend.
 Nothing can be farther from the truth.
-Public Defenders are at your disposal should you not have the funds to hire a private defense lawyer to fight your DUI matter.
-However, Public defenders are often too busy and overloaded with work to give adequate attention to your case, and often are less experienced in the intricacies of a solid DUI defense..
+Public Defenders are at your disposal should you not have the funds to hire a private defense lawyer to fight your DUI case.
+However, Public defenders are often too busy and overloaded with work to give adequate attention to your case, and often are less experienced in the intricacies of a solid DUI defense.

 The experienced DUI defense lawyers of Los Angeles DUI Lawyer can give you the advantage of an accurate case assessment of your matter and competent legal counsel.
 We will investigate your case thoroughly and demand and conduct a meticulous legal discovery process to obtain important information about your case in order to evaluate the strength of the prosecution's case.
 We will find and exploit and violation of your rights or of police protocols that took place and challenge the Blood or Breath results with independent tests.